The United Nations Decade of Ocean Science for Sustainable Development

 The final endorsement of an implementation plan was due to be undertaken at the 53rd Session of the IOC Executive Council.
 However due to Covid-19 this Session, along with others that should have taken place, has been postponed and special provisions put in place to enable Member States to discuss its endorsement.

-Given the importance of The Decade and the huge international collaborations that will take place, it is vital for the UK to have a coherent and united voice in how it responds to The Decade.
-This is where the IWG (and the MSCC) are so important.
+Given the importance of the Ocean Decade and the huge international collaborations that will take place, it is vital for the UK to have a coherent and united voice in how it responds.
+This is where the IWG (and the MSCC) is so important.

 What the IWG is doing